okozelsk/NET/Readme.txt

 Echo State Network
 	Feedback
 	Multiple internal reservoirs
-	Readout layer consists of feed forward network for every output field (with or without hidden layers) Esn does not support SpectralRadius parameter (low added value) but provides the internal statistics User should simply tune parameters and monitor the statistics and results
+	Readout layer consists of the feed forward network for every output field Esn does not support SpectralRadius parameter (low added value) Esn provides the internal statistics
+	User should simply tune parameters and monitor the statistics and results

 Demo application